playtime-1967/play-async/README.md

 # Async programming with Tokio
-Covering cross-task communication, async channels, locks, TCP/UDP sockets, and task cancellation; implemented a chat server with user notifications and message broadcasting, and a HashMap server allowing clients to perform CRUD operations on data.
+Covering cross-task communication, async channels, locks, TCP/UDP sockets, and task cancellation; implemented a chat server with user notifications and message broadcasting, a key-value in-memory server enabling clients to perform CRUD operations, and a proxy server that forwards data between a client and a target server.

 -------------
 # 1- Chat App